bfaludi/funcomp/README.md

 ##### 1. Simple function composition

-We'll convert a roman number to integer.
+We'll convert a roman number to integer and only keep numbers between 1 and 23.
+(Budapest's districts)

 	>>> import roman
 	>>> from funcomp import Composition, absorb